Whatever you do while you read this sentence, do not think of a pink elephant.

 “(By) elementary age, they can walk, they can move more – it’s that the typography of that movement changes as they get older,” he says.
 “Instead of exploring my body within my own space, now there’s running, jumping, climbing.”

-Children have a need for movement because it allows them to explore the world and their place within it.
+Aneed for movement is the main reason why young kids hop around.
+It allows them to explore the world and their place within it.
 They might tap their feet during class, hop on the couch, skip around the grocery store, bop their spoon at dinner or wrestle with friends.

 This is all typical and “nothing I would be concerned about,” Marjchzak says.
 “It’s not the type of movement necessarily as much as it is the amount.”